 The primary program for Celebrate the Hero is based around the story “Kapernakus.”
 Kapernakus is an interactive children’s book created to outline the effects that bullying can have on a person.
 Kapernakus focuses on understanding our differences and the importance of inclusion.
 The program provides children with the opportunity to make good choices and encourages positive interaction with each other

-Nick’s A.C.T.I.V.A.T.E workshop provides students with a step by step breakdown on how to go from wanting to do something to getting it started.
-Student’s will be provided with practical insight on how to start an initiative by following the steps Nick used to go from never having any cycling experience to completing his over 8000km across Canada, Move for Inclusion bike tour that raised awareness and money for Inclusion and children’s charities.
-Nick draws from the important lessons he learned starting this initiative and provides insight on how following the steps can make your idea one that can leave a positive impact on the world.
-You will leave this work shop understanding that if your why is big enough your how will always show up and by taking the first step to getting started you will ACTIVATE your life.
+Nick’s T.A.G (Think, Act, Give) workshop provides students with a step-by-step breakdown on how to go from wanting to create an initiative, to actually getting it started.
+Nick draws from the important lessons he learned starting the WE BE US and Move for Inclusion initiatives, and provides insight on how following a few simple steps can make your idea one that can leave a positive impact on the world.
+You will leave this workshop with the understanding that: if your why is big enough, your how will always show up.
+By taking the first step to getting started, you will do your part to T.A.G. in the world.